matthewlong29/PareAndFlourish_Site/_posts/2017-10-29-can-this-planner-make-you-happier.md

 It’s a symbol of something new, something great.
 The crisp, unmarked pages symbolize a new start.
 A new semester, a new job, a new outlook.
 As sappy as it sounds, you buy a planner because you’re ready for a new beginning.
 You promise yourself that you are starting this new journey—whatever it may be—on the right note.

-In September, <span class="boldText">the Happiness Planner</span> gave us that feeling.
+In September, **the Happiness Planner** gave us that feeling.
 It was a new chapter in our lives, so it was only appropriate that we find a tool to make it count.

 Can the Happiness Planner make you happier?
 We think so.